-In 2016-17, PSYWE celebrated its 10th anniversary season, culminating in a tour to Salzburg and to the Summa Cum Laude International Youth Music Festival in Vienna, Austria, where PSYWE took first prize in its category, with performances in the Golden Hall of the Musikverein, the MuTh Concert Hall, and Vienna’s legendary Konzerthaus.
+In 2016-17, PSYWE celebrated its’ 10th anniversary season, culminating in a tour to Salzburg, and participation in the Summa Cum Laude International Youth Music Festival in Vienna, Austria, where the PSYWE took first prize in its category, with performances in the Golden Hall of the Musikverein, the MuTh Concert Hall, and Vienna’s legendary Konzerthaus.

-Representing 30 schools in the SoCal region, PSYWE offers performance opportunities to instrumentalists in grades 9-12 and is one of four Youth Ensemble programs offered by Pacific Symphony.
+Representing over thirty schools in the Southern California region, PSYWE offers performance opportunities to instrumentalists in grades 9-12 and is one of four Youth Ensemble programs offered by Pacific Symphony.
 PSYWE provides members with a high quality and innovative artistic experience and strives to encourage musical and personal growth through the art of performance.
 Each season students enjoy an interaction with Maestro Carl St.Clair, as well as regular interactions with guest artists and professional musicians of Pacific Symphony.
 Students also engage in an annual weekend retreat and are offered free and discounted tickets to Pacific Symphony performances throughout the season.

 During the season, PSYWE presents a three-concert series.
 PSYWE’s performance home is the world-class Renée and Henry Segerstrom Concert Hall at the Segerstrom Center for the Arts in Costa Mesa, CA. The PSYWE season begins in September and ends in May each year.
 Members are selected through annual auditions.